 - CONS: There’s no privacy.
 Most layouts are semi-private offices with one or more people sharing space.

 This is an especially versatile office plan.
 If you want to include both cellular and open work options, a combination office layout may be just the setup for you.
 You can design individual cubicles and incorporate smaller spaces than in the typical cellular layout.
 Instead of dividing spaces by installing windows or doors, you can just place office furniture strategically to create separations.

 - PROS: This arrangement encourages focus and allows workers to interact with supervisors for help with processes.
 It also allows easy communication between departments.

 - CONS: Workers distract one another, which is bad for the employee and the company.
-Also, maintaining a standard operating system can be more difficult when employees are all separated in smaller cubicles.
+Also, maintaining a standard operating system can be more difficult when employees are all separated into smaller cubicles.

 Guidelines for Planning Your Office Layout

-Employees may differ on preferences for office layouts.
+Employees may differ in preferences for office layouts.
 Millennials and Gen Z workers may prefer open floor plans, whereas Boomers may want privacy and the relative quiet offered in other office space designs.

 For whichever layout design you choose, use these basic guidelines to help you through the office space planning process:

 - Consider how each department’s functions will be affected by the change you’re planning.
 How will increasing density impact the quality of the work environment and business outcomes?

 - Create an office image that projects a strong image.
 Use your design to project your company’s values and vision for your brand to your visitors and staff.
 Utilize a mix of design trends from industrial looks (urban loft), to comfortable homey styling with cushy sofas and decor.